AlbertoRoper/GW_turbulence/README.md

 The run directories and results in JCAP_2107_05356 correspond to the paper "Polarization of gravitational waves from helical MHD turbulent sources" by A. Roper Pol, S. Mandal, A. Brandenburg, & T. Kahniashvili, submitted to JCAP (https://arxiv.org/pdf/2107.05356.pdf)

+The run directories and results in memory correspond to the paper "Leading-order nonlinear gravitational waves from reheating magnetogeneses" by Y. He, A. Brandenburg, & A. Roper Pol, to be submitted to Phys.
+Rev. D.